anweshkg/FlightStatusSystem/README.md

 - Real-time flight status updates
 - User subscription to specific flights
 - Multi-channel notifications (Email, SMS, Notifications)
-- JWT Authentication for secure user management
+- JWT Authentication for secure user management from scratch
-- Responsive design with Tailwind CSS
+- Responsive design with Tailwind CSS to match Indigo Like Theme
+- Context API for state management throughout the App
+- TypeORM to seamlessly communicatte with hosted Database
+- Used Javascript in frontend and typescript in backend to show compatibility with both

 ### Tech Stack